qn895/blog/content/posts/2019-08-14---React-Redux-Performance-Pitfalls.md

 ### Use Indexed Objects Instead of array.find() if you need it often

 Often time when you need to look up information from an array and display it.
 If you find yourself keep having to use `yourArray.find()`, it might be best to convert that array to an object where you can easily access with an `id`.

+This of course comes with the cost of more memory usage, so weigh your net costs.

 ```javascript
 import _ from "lodash";